 How is the quality of meat used in your products?

-We only uses 100% prime or premium cut human consumption grade meats in their products.
+We only uses 100% premium human consumption grade meats in our products.

 How much complete meal products should I serve my pet?